Delay-line memory: Electric delay lines

 Another way to create a delay time is to implement a delay line in an integrated circuit storage device.
-This can be done digitally or with a discrete analogue method.
-The analogue one uses bucket-brigade devices or charge-coupled devices (CCD), which transport a stored electric charge stepwise from one end to the other.
+This can be done digitally or with a discrete-time analogue method.
+The analogue one uses charge transfer devices (either bucket-brigade devices or charge-coupled devices), which transport a stored electric charge stepwise from one end to the other.
 Both digital and analog methods are bandwidth limited at the upper end to the half of the clock frequency, which determines the steps of transportation.

 In modern computers operating at gigahertz speeds, millimeter differences in the length of conductors in a parallel data bus can cause data-bit skew, which can lead to data corruption or reduced processing performance.
 This is remedied by making all conductor paths of similar length, delaying the arrival time for what would otherwise be shorter travel distances by using zig-zagging traces.

+Optical delay lines

+In the field of optical computing, an optical delay line can be used in a similar fashion to how acoustic or electrical delay lines were used.